Dabbs Greer: 1960s

 In 1960, Greer appeared in the episode "Dark Fear" on the CBS anthology series The DuPont Show with June Allyson.
 He was cast twice in The Twilight Zone, in the 1962 episode "Hocus-Pocus and Frisby" and the 1963 episode "Valley of the Shadow".
 Also in 1963, he was cast in a segment on Jack Palance's ABC circus drama The Greatest Show on Earth.
 He then appeared as a policeman in the first episode of The Fugitive, "Fear in a Desert City".
 He would return for five more episodes, making him the most frequently cast guest actor of non-recurring roles on the series (tied with Richard Anderson).

 The 1960s brought Greer several more recurring roles in popular series, such as track coach Ossie Weiss in Hank, and Sheriff Norris "Norrie" Coolidge in The Ghost & Mrs. Muir.
 He also made eight appearances on The Rifleman.
 In 1962, on the ABC/WB Western series Lawman, in an episode titled "The Unmasked", Greer was cast in a fictitious portrayal of Boston Corbett, the Union Army soldier who shot and mortally wounded Abraham Lincoln's assassin, John Wilkes Booth.

-In 1969, Greer played the minster who married Carol and Mike Brady on the pilot episode of the Brady Bunch.
+In 1969, Greer played the minister who married Carol and Mike Brady on the pilot episode of the Brady Bunch.